geo-ant/varpro/README.md

 In the example above, we have passed a single column vector as the observations.
-The library also allows fitting multiple right hand sides, by constructing a problem via `LevMarProblemBuilder::mrhs`.
+The library also allows fitting multiple right hand sides, by constructing a problem via [crate::problem::SeparableProblem::mrhs].
 When fitting multiple right hand sides, `vapro` will performa a _global fit_, in which the nonlinear parameters are optimized across all right hand sides, but linear coefficients of the fit are optimized for each right hand side individually.